Auditory Integration Training, AIT, Berard AIT, Auditory, Auditory Integration

 • The list goes on and on, as does the list of possible upsets as the brain reprocesses after AIT!

-What to Expect If There is an Adjustment Period After Auditory Integration Training:
+What to Expect If There is an Adjustment Period After AIT

 • An adjustment or regression period typically does not last more than 3 months for most children.